 For example, the relationship between more than one variable should be comparable.
 Such as, “male students perform better than the female student” or “job stress leads to work-life imbalance”.

 The placement of the Hypothesis is after Literature Review.
 Research Topic, Research Question, Objective and Hypothesis should be consistent with each other.

 There are two styles of hypothesis:

-- Directional Hypothesis – it checks the impact of one variable on other variables.
+- Directional – it checks the impact of one variable on other variables.
 For instance, Marketing Mix has a positive impact on Customer Satisfaction.

-- Non-Directional Hypothesis – It checks the significance between the variables.
+- Non-Directional – It checks the significance between the variables.
 For instance, Marketing Mix leads to Customer Satisfaction.